faizpuad/DataEngineeringProject-DocumentStreamingWithData/README.md

 - To implement real-time data streaming and batch processing, using tools such as Kafka for message buffering and Spark for data processing.
 - To discover possible drawback of this project's architecture that can be used as gap for my next data engineering project enhancement.

-In real world scenario, this project once established, helps data analyst, data scientists and other downstream users to utilized the processed data for analytical purposes, such as identifying fraudulent transactions thru machine learning or even make custom dashboards and reports.
+In real world scenario, this project pipeline is deployed, helps data analyst, data scientists and other downstream users to utilized the processed data for analytical purposes, such as identifying fraudulent transactions thru machine learning or even make custom dashboards and reports.

 ## Contents